spacetelescope/notebook-infrastructure/docs/ci_operators_guide.md

 ## Introduction

-This detailed guide is designed for contributors working with the STScI Continuous Integration (CI) system for Jupyter notebooks on GitHub.
+This guide is designed for contributors working with the STScI Continuous Integration (CI) system for Jupyter notebooks on GitHub.
 It provides an overview of the process from creating a pull request to the automated checks and the subsequent steps based on the outcomes of these checks.

 ## Key Components